What is a Balanced Scorecard?

 Key Metrics: Customer satisfaction score (CSAT), net promoter score (NPS), market share, and customer retention rates.

-Purpose: To ensure that the organization is meeting customer needs and expectations, which is crucial for long-term success.
+Purpose: To ensure that the organisation is meeting customer needs and expectations, which is crucial for long-term success.

 Internal Processes Perspective: